Overcoming the Lamb Shift in System-Bath Interaction Models via KMS Detailed Balance: High-Accuracy Thermalization with Time-Bounded Interactions: Introduction

 where $H$ and $H_E$ are the target system and bath Hamiltonians, respectively, $A_S$ and $B_E$ are the corresponding coupling operators, and $f(t)$ is a smooth envelope function that dictates the interaction's time-dependence.
-To ensure the fixed point of $\Phi_{\alpha}$ remains close to $\rho_\beta$, \cite{ding2025endtoendefficientquantumthermal,hahn2026efficientquantumthermalstate} tuned the envelop function $f(t)$ and pushed its (approximate) support width to $+\infty$~\footnote{In the case where $f$ is Gaussian, we define the approximate support width to be twice its standard deviation.}.
-In this asymptotic regime, the Lamb shift term $H_{\rm Lamb}$ commutes with the Gibbs state $\rho_\beta$ and ${\cal L}_{\rm KMS}$ is an approximation to the ideal Davies generator, which implies the fixed point of $\Phi_\alpha$ approaches to the Gibbs state in the weak-coupling limit. \rev{Although the underlying reason is different, this choice of $f$ is similar to that in the first construction of approximate detailed-balance Lindbladians in~\cite{ChenKastoryanoBrandaoEtAl2023}, where the support width of $f$ must also be taken to $+\infty$ in order for the dissipative part of the Lindbladian to approximately satisfy the detailed balance condition.
-In both cases, enlarging the support width of $f$ comes at the cost of a significantly increased simulation time and a potentially larger mixing time of the dynamics~\cite{hahn2026efficientquantumthermalstate}.} By demonstrating that the \rev{constant}-time interaction inherently suppresses this bias in the weak-coupling regime without relying on the asymptotic limit, our analysis overturns the long-standing assumption that the asymptotic Davies generator is a strict prerequisite for high-fidelity thermal state preparation via a system-bath interaction model.
-Ultimately, this reveals an unexpected error-canceling structure deeply embedded within the \rev{constant}-time discrete quantum channel $\Phi_{\alpha}$, proving that the traditional requirement of the asymptotic Davies limit is overly pessimistic and uncovering a hidden resilience in \rev{constant-time} system-bath interactions.
+To ensure the fixed point of {$\Phi_{\alpha,T}$} remains close to $\rho_\beta$, \cite{ding2025endtoendefficientquantumthermal,hahn2026efficientquantumthermalstate} tuned the envelop function $f(t)$ and pushed its (approximate) support width to $+\infty$~\footnote{In the case where $f$ is Gaussian, we define the approximate support width to be twice its standard deviation.}.
+In this asymptotic regime, the Lamb shift term $H_{\rm Lamb}$ commutes with the Gibbs state $\rho_\beta$ and ${\cal L}_{\rm KMS}$ is an approximation to the ideal Davies generator, which implies the fixed point of $\Phi_{\alpha,T}$ approaches to the Gibbs state in the weak-coupling limit.
+Although the underlying reason is different, this choice of $f$ is similar to that in the first construction of approximate detailed-balance Lindbladians in~\cite{ChenKastoryanoBrandaoEtAl2023}, where the support width of $f$ must also be taken to $+\infty$ in order for the dissipative part of the Lindbladian to approximately satisfy the detailed balance condition.
+In both cases, enlarging the support width of $f$ comes at the cost of a significantly increased simulation time and a potentially larger mixing time of the dynamics~\cite{hahn2026efficientquantumthermalstate}.

+{In this work, we show that the averaged channel $\Phi_\alpha=\mathbb E_{T\sim\mu}(\Phi_{\alpha,T})$ suppresses the Lamb-shift-induced steady-state bias in the weak-coupling regime.
+The random-time average, together with the outer unitary evolution in each interaction round, induces a nontrivial cancellation with the KMS-detailed-balance dissipative structure.
+As a result, high-fidelity thermal state preparation can be achieved without taking the support width of $f$ to the asymptotic Davies limit.
+Our analysis therefore overturns the long-held view that the asymptotic Davies generator is a strict prerequisite for high-fidelity thermal state preparation via a system-bath interaction model.
+Instead, it reveals an unexpected error-cancellation mechanism already built into the discrete quantum channel $\Phi_{\alpha}$ with random interaction times, and with it a hidden resilience of time-bounded system-bath interaction models.}